hakan42/marvin.robot/README.md

 CREATE KEYSPACE springframework WITH REPLICATION = { 'class' : 'SimpleStrategy', 'replication_factor' : 1 };
 ```

 When the application has started, open http://localhost:9090 in your browser.
-You will be redirected to the OAuth2 login page, currently at github.
+You will be redirected to the OAuth2 login page.

 A person record is then added in the personentry table with relation STRANGER.
 Change this to FRIEND and refresh the page.